okkur/website/content/syna/fragments/contact/contact.md

 title = "Contact fragment"
 subtitle  = "*not working on demo page*"
+#title_align = "left" # Default is center, can be left, right or center

 # PostURL can be used with backends such as mailout from caddy
 post_url = "https://example.com/mailout" #default: formspree.io